geno6/how_to/git_commits.md

 The title consists of the `<type>`, the `(<scope>)`, and the `<subject>`.

 If it relates to a Redmine task, put the Redmine task number in parentheses in the end of the line. (ex.
-[TASK] Register: Add the secret key field (#1024)) This helps us track issues with their commits.
+FEAT(Register): Add the secret key field (#1024)) This helps us track issues with their commits.